alexlwn123/AutoKat/README.md

    1. This is cheating.
    2. I'd recommend using an alternate account, as using this will completely deauthenticate your legitimate work.
    3. After running this on a fresh account for couple of days, it accumulated over 2500 points, landing the account in the top 50 of the world.
 [Account](https://open.kattis.com/users/i-cheated)
    4. I'm betting that Kattis will ban my account any day now.
 Use at your own risk.
+[DONE]

 - UPDATE:
    - After 48 hours, Kattis removed the account from the leaderboards due to plagiarised.
 Very impressive response time.
-   - Thinking about ways to incorporate an obfuscater as a workaround...
+   - I've started another account using the obfuscator on all submissions.
+I'm curious to see if this will lengthen the time it takes for Kattis to remove the account.